iotauth/lifi-auth/README.md

   ```
   CMD: slot status
   ```
-* (Other commands live here; see the “Command reference” section if you add more.)
+* (Other commands; see the "Command Interface" section below for more.)

 ---